mppproject/Kmus/README.md

 Description
 ===

 Kmus is a small 32 bit Kernel compiled with mmc and kmpp, a part of the Mpp-project .
-Coded with ASM , C , MPP , this is a part of the changelog :
+Coded with ASM , C and MPP. this is a part of the changelog :

 [27/05/2014]: